rncampos/date_guesser/README.rst

 |Build Status| |Coverage|

-Adapted from `on date_guesser <https://pypi.org/project/date-guesser/>`_, project (as a part of the `mediacloud project <https://mediacloud.org/>`_,).
+Adapted from `date_guesser <https://pypi.org/project/date-guesser/>`_, project (as a part of the `mediacloud project <https://mediacloud.org/>`_,).
 Contrary to the initial project, we only focus on extracting dates from URLs.

 Installation
 ------------